Southern Pacific 4449: Excursion service

-In 1996, No. 4449 went on a week-long special excursion, two days via BNSF north into Seattle and later Canada, a three-day layover, and two days back to Portland, Oregon, just in time for Railfair '96, which celebrated Portland Union Station's 100th anniversary.
+In 1996, No. 4449 went on a week-long special excursion, two days via BNSF north into Seattle and later Canada, a three-day layover, and two days back to Portland, just in time for Railfair '96, which celebrated Portland Union Station's 100th anniversary.
 Originally, this trip was supposed to have Canadian Pacific No. 2860 double-head with No. 4449 south to Portland, but it never happened.
 It's unknown how close the idea came to happening.

-No. 4449 would return to Railfair once again in 1999, co-starring with Santa Fe No. 3751 and Nos.
+No. 4449 would again return to Railfair in Sacramento in 1999 to celebrate California's 150th anniversary, co-starring with Santa Fe No. 3751 and Nos.
 844 and 3985.
 This was the last time she traversed the route of the Shasta Daylight, whose tracks are now owned by the UP.

 In 2000, No. 4449 was repainted black and silver for a BNSF employee appreciation special.
 It was traditional for the SP to paint freight locomotives in black, and No. 4449 and other GS locomotives received this treatment when the diesels took over their passenger assignments.
 In the case of BNSF, a Class 1 freight carrier, No. 4449 was given old historical treatment.
 A GE C44-9W No. 4449 was lashed in to provide dynamic brakes when descending down grades.
 Many railfans agree it was rather humorous for BNSF to choose the C44-9W as the dynamic brake unit given its shared cab number with the 4-8-4.
 Following the special, the BNSF emblems were removed, and "Southern Pacific Lines" was added to the tender, a reminder of when No. 4449 was repainted to black with SP lettering in late 1955.
 No. 4449 was originally planned to remain in the black scheme for a few years.

-No. 4449 leading an excursion train through the Deschutes River canyon at Trout Creek, Oregon, on March 23, 2002, while bearing the colors of red, white and blue again.

 No. 4449 was repainted into the American Freedom Train paint scheme again in early 2002, after the events of the September 11 attacks.
 In the fall of 2004, No. 4449 returned to its Daylight paint scheme, this time in its "as-delivered" appearance.
 It appeared in the autumn of 2004 with the then-extant Montana Rockies Rail Tours company, pulling (with a diesel helper behind it) two summer excursion trips between Sandpoint, Idaho and Billings, Montana, including stops at the Livingston Depot.